python-websockets/websockets/docs/howto/heroku.rst

 This guide describes how to deploy a websockets server to Heroku_.
 The same principles should apply to other Platform as a Service providers.

+.. admonition:: Heroku no longer offers a free tier.
+    :class: attention

+    When this tutorial was written, in September 2021, Heroku offered a free tier where a websockets app could run at no cost.
+In November 2022, Heroku removed the free tier, making it impossible to maintain this document.
+As a consequence, it isn't updated anymore and may be removed in the future.

 We're going to deploy a very simple app.
 The process would be identical for a more realistic app.